 What group are you in?
 Check out the class calculator to find out.

 Work.
 Walk.
 Live. is a part of the Navigate Communities family.

 Creating housing that is affordable is a big part of our mission.

 We want to:

 This is why developing housing for America’s workforce is so important.
 So.. let’s talk about solutions.
-The conversation starts here.
+The conversation continues with you.

 Let us know your thoughts by using these hashtags on social media: